notsoli/hmpg/README.md

 Production version: 0.3.4

-An early version of the site is running on https://www.hmpg.io
+The production version of the site is running on https://www.hmpg.io